dotnet-websharper/docs/content/core/sitelets.md

     | BlogArticle of id: int * slug: string
 ```

-Based on this, a Sitelet is a value that represents the following mappings:
+Based on this, a sitelet is a value that represents the following mappings:

 * Mapping from requests to endpoints.
-A Sitelet is able to parse a URL such as `/blog/1243/some-article-slug` into the endpoint value `BlogArticle (id = 1243, slug = "some-article-slug")`.
+A sitelet is able to parse a URL such as `/blog/1243/some-article-slug` into the endpoint value `BlogArticle (id = 1243, slug = "some-article-slug")`.
 More advanced definitions can even parse query parameters, JSON bodies or posted forms.

 * Mapping from endpoints to URLs.
 This allows you to have internal links that are verified by the type system, instead of writing URLs by hand and being at the mercy of a typo or a change in the URL scheme.
 You can read more on this [in the Content doc](content#using-the-context).

 * Mapping from endpoints to content.
 Once a request has been parsed, this determines what content (HTML or other) must be returned to the client.

-A number of primitives are available to create and compose Sitelets.
+A number of primitives are available to create and compose sitelets.

-### Trivial Sitelets
+### Trivial sitelets

-Two helpers exist for creating a Sitelet with a trivial router: only handling requests on the root.
+Two helpers exist for creating a sitelet with a trivial router: only handling requests on the root.

-* `Application.Text` takes just a `Context<_> -> string` function and creates a Sitelet that serves the result string as a text response.
+* `Application.Text` takes just a `Context<_> -> string` function and creates a sitelet that serves the result string as a text response.
-* `Application.SinglePage`takes a `Context<_> -> Async<Content<_>>` function and creates a Sitelet that serves the returned content.
+* `Application.SinglePage`takes a `Context<_> -> Async<Content<_>>` function and creates a sitelet that serves the returned content.

 <a name="sitelet-infer"></a>
 ### Sitelet.Infer

-The easiest way to create a more complex Sitelet is to automatically generate URLs from the shape of your endpoint type using `Sitelet.Infer`, also aliased as `Application.MultiPage`.
+The easiest way to create a more complex sitelet is to automatically generate URLs from the shape of your endpoint type using `Sitelet.Infer`, also aliased as `Application.MultiPage`.
 This function parses slash-separated path segments into the corresponding `EndPoint` value, and lets you match this endpoint and return the appropriate content.
 Here is an example sitelet using `Infer`:

 ```fsharp
 namespace SampleWebsite